 - In Finnish, the term for this kind of thing is "karhunpalvelus", or "bear's favor", which comes from a folk tale about a man with a pet bear.
 One day when the man was sleeping, a fly landed on his nose.
 The bear tried to swat it away, but ended up smacking him in the face with its paw, killing the man.

 - In ancient Greece and Rome this was called a "Lichas' service", after Herakles' servant Lichas, who brought his master the shirt soaked in the blood of the centaur Nessos, which was contaminated with the poison of the Hydra.
-So in the belief to help him he unwittingly caused Herakles' death.
+So under the belief that he was helping him, he unwittingly caused Herakles' death.

 - A joke goes that a knight comes to his king and reports that he [the knight] has spent the last year defeating the kingdom's enemies to the south, the west and the north.